Gesture recognition: Algorithms

 Depending on the type of input data, the approach for interpreting a gesture could be done in different ways.
 However, most of the techniques rely on key pointers represented in a 3D coordinate system.
 Based on the relative motion of these, the gesture can be detected with high accuracy, depending on the quality of the input and the algorithm's approach.

 In order to interpret movements of the body, one has to classify them according to common properties and the message the movements may express.
 For example, in sign language, each gesture represents a word or phrase.

 Some literature differentiates 2 different approaches in gesture recognition: a 3D model-based and an appearance-based.
 The foremost method makes use of 3D information on key elements of the body parts in order to obtain several important parameters, like palm position or joint angles.
-On the other hand, Appearance-based systems use images or videos for direct interpretation.
+Approaches derived from it such as the volumetric models have proven to be very intensive in terms of computational power and require further technological developments in order to be implemented for real-time analysis.
+Alternately, appearance-based systems use images or videos for direct interpretation.
+Such models are easier to process, but usually lack the generality required for human-computer interaction.